wgtygrett/frontend-template/README.md

 - **Q:** Where is this hosted?
   - **A:** Unfortunately for the world I've decided to host this [here](https://wendytygrett.me).
 If it doesn't work...
 I forgot to renew the domain.
 Oops!

+## Upcoming Enhancements:
+- Fixes to the Karma + Jasmine tests
+- Asset inclusion (pictures, additional icons)
+- Selenium testing once measurable things are added (forms that have requirements, buttons that should/shouldn't be clicked, etc.); for now this is just an example template of components.